max1mde/code-compile-bot/README.md

 - `tsc` (Converts all typescript files into javascript files and copies them into the /build folder)
 - `node build/src/index.js` (Starts the bot)

+Warning!
+It is possible that a user can bypass any filters and permissions to excecute malicious code.